Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

 <a name="npatchVisual"></a>
 ### NPatchVisual

-The N-patch image Visual renders an N-patch or a 9-patch image.
+The N-patch image visual renders an N-patch or a 9-patch image.
 It uses non quad geometry.
 Both geometry and texture are cached to reduce memory consumption, if the same N-patch image is used elsewhere.

 Properties specific for the NPatchVisual are listed in the table below: